jeffgsherwood/WarehouseManager/README.md

 - Authentication and role-based access control
 - Cloud deployment with sample frontend integration
 - Swagger documentation for easy endpoint exploration
-- ✅ Done - Endpoints for creating new warehouses

 ## Author